 During this season, I began buying and selling rental properties as a hobby as well.
 Growing up with a dad as a realtor, it was kind of in my blood.
 I always loved the real estate process; buying something and transforming into a place that people would like.
 As a result, when our time at the camp came to an end, I decided to jump into real estate full time.
 We spent a lot of time thinking through our life, our experiences, our passions.
 We got out a map of Colorado and started to name some places we wanted to live.
 We further narrowed down the list and finally settled on Golden, Colorado.
 Golden made sense to us for several reasons.
 Leslie and I wanted to be near a college since we like hosting college students in our home.
 We also wanted an outdoor oriented community, as that has always been a big part of our life.
 We also loved the mountains and wanted to be as close as we could to skiing, hiking, etc. Lastly, we wanted a smaller community close to the amenities of a larger city, and Golden fit the bill.

 We really love Golden.
-We now have two daughters ages 16 and 19.
-We love them a lot which I think annoys them a little bit!
+We now have two daughters ages 19 and 21.
 We love hiking, biking, swimming in Clear Creek, eating at local restaurants, enjoying the outdoors with friends, escaping to the mountains, and getting involved in community service.
 Our story led us here, and we feel like what we are doing now in Golden is a result of all the different experience we have had up to this time.
 Real estate has been a great fit for me, as I love to show hospitality, to host new families and help folks find their refuge.
 I enjoy helping people dream about their future and find places that truly fit them and their story.
 I have had so much fun meeting new friends and neighbors as a result of being in real estate.
 I look forward to continuing to grow in my skills, helping families and individuals find their home and reach their goals.

 Ok, how about you?
 Who else wants to share their story.